jdhayford/flippingbits/popping-hood-on-video.md

 - Pop the hood, aka open up Chrome Developer tools (or your browser equivelant).

 Have you ever watched a video?
-Actually wait, thats way too large a net.
+Actually wow, thats a big ol' net.

 Have you ever watched a video stream online?
-Nope, still far too many of you still here.
-Have you ever watched a video stream online and wanted to learn exactly how it works, from an industry expert?
-Thats great, well y'all should probably keep looking around for other posts.
-Have you ever watched a video stream online and wondered what you would see if you popped the hood and looked around a bit?
+Nope, still way too many of you here.

+Have you ever watched a video stream online and wanted to learn _exactly_ how it works, and from a seasoned industry expert?
+Great!
+Well y'all should probably keep on looking around.

+Have you ever watched a video stream online and wondered what you might see if you popped the hood and looked around a bit?

 Whew, well hey it looks like its just you and me now.
 You've come to the right place.
-I'm just another engineer who thought, "gee I wonder how this works" around a year ago while watching a football stream, and would be happy to walk through that ensuing investigation.
+First off, I'm not saying I'm a mechanic, but I definitely consider myself a car person these days.
+I'm just another engineer who thought, "gee I wonder how this works" around a year ago while watching a football stream, and would be happy to walk through the ensuing investigation with you.
 I'll even throw in some cool nuggets that I've picked up since then.

-By the end of this quick journey I want to completely replace the black box of the player in your browser with, well, maybe a slightly lighter box (think `#1a1a1a`).
+In fact, by the end of this little journey I will destroy the black box that is the player in your browser, and probably replace it with more of a greyish looking box (think `#1a1a1a`).
 But really, the world of video engineering is a really neat one if you haven't had a chance to take a trip so here is my brochure to streaming island.

 > Picture of Twitch with the developer panel open